Liedo/Liedo.github.io/pages/dmtest.md

 - Given the loss function,  the DM test statistic defined in equation (\ref{DMTEST}) can be calculated within the `DieboldMarianoTest` class.
 The class also incorporates instructions regarding how to calculate the pvalues  depending on whether one wants to use standard asymptotics or fixed-smoothing asymptotics (the input `AsymptoticsType` is required).
-The small sample sizes that are typical in real-time forecasting applications lead to an over-rejection of the null hypothesis under standard asymptotics, so we follow the fixed-smoothing asymptotics proposed by Coroneo and Iacone (2015).
-The idea is to use the finite sample distributions of Kiefer and Vogelsang (2005).
-As a result, the distribution of the test statistic (\ref{DMTEST}) will depend on kernel and the bandwidth chosen, which is set by default equal to $T^{0.5}$.
-The results can be very different than those resulting from the traditional asymptotic theory, where the test statistic would have the same distribution under the null independently of the kernel and the bandwidth used.

 - The class `ForecastEvaluation` contains methods to quantify errors:
 Root Mean Squared Errors (RMSE), relative RMSE, Mean Absolute Errors (MAE), etc...
+Those statistics could be reported along with the test results.

-However, the tests contained in the class `AccuracyTests` will be constructed using the upper class `GlobalForecastingEvaluation`.
+- All the tests contained in the class `AccuracyTests` will be constructed using the upper class `GlobalForecastingEvaluation`.
 This is illustrated in the following example.

 ### A simple example
-Suppose we want evaluate the forecasts of a model ($ f^{m}_{t} $) and compare them with those of a benchmark ($ f^{b}_{t} $).
+Suppose we want evaluate the forecasts of a model and compare them with those of a benchmark.
 The following points explain all the steps followed in the code below to run all the tests:

-- First we need to initialize an array of time series  'TsData[]' that includes the two competing forecast (i.e. benchmark vs model) and the target.
-Next, we initialize the RMSE, which is often reported in forecasting comparisons, and the p-values corresponding to the tests.
+- First we need to initialize an array of time series  `TsData[]` that includes the two competing forecast (i.e. benchmark vs model) and the target.
+Next, we initialize the p-value corresponding to the test, and the RMSE, which will be calculated at the end.
 - Second, we initialize the `eval` object of the class `GlobalForecastingEvaluation`, which will contain all test results.
 The inputs needed to run the tests are three time series: our model's forecasts, those of the benchmark, and the actual data, which is the target.
 We also need to specify the kind of